24. The Principles of Seeking the Truth

 Excerpted from “Seeking God’s Will Is for the Sake of Practicing the Truth” in Records of Christ’s Talks

-In order to do anything well, it is necessary to seek out the principles of the truth.
+In order to do anything well, it is necessary to seek out truth principle.
 One should think single-mindedly of how to do something well while doing it, and it is necessary to quiet oneself to pray and seek before God.
 Before doing something, it is necessary to fellowship with others, and if there is no one to fellowship with, one must contemplate the matter on one’s own, and seek and pray for the way to do this thing well.
 This is what it is to quiet oneself before God.
 You do not need to think of nothing to be quiet before God; you must act and contemplate at the same time, seeking the appropriate way to handle this matter with an attitude of seeking and waiting in your heart.
 If you have not the slightest idea about the matter, find someone to ask.
 With what attitude should you ask them?
 You should, in fact, be seeking and waiting, watching for how God works.
 The Holy Spirit does not enlighten and guide you as if He were turning on a light that illuminates you within all at once.
 God invariably uses a person or an event to prompt your understanding.
 There are many ways of seeking beyond kneeling gravely down to pray and staying there for hours; doing that delays all other matters.
-At times, one might ponder a matter while walking along; at times, when a matter arises, one might hurry to fellowship about it as a group; at times, one might seek the above; at times, one might read God’s words by oneself; at times, when a matter is urgent, one might rush to the scene to understand the reality of the situation, then handle it first according to principles that you currently grasp, while praying and seeking in your heart.
+At times, one might ponder a matter while walking along; at times, when a matter arises, one might hurry to fellowship about it as a group; at times, one might seek the Above; at times, one might read God’s words by oneself; at times, when a matter is urgent, one might rush to the scene to understand the reality of the situation, then handle it first according to principles that you currently grasp, while praying and seeking in your heart.
 This is the way you must do things—the skillful way!
 It will not do to grow nervous whenever something comes up.
 You must learn several ways of seeking: When you are busy with duty, seek according to how busy you are; when you have time, seek and wait according to the circumstances of having time.
 There are different ways.
 If there is time enough to wait, then wait a while.
 One cannot be hasty in big matters; the consequences of making a mistake in haste would be unthinkable.
 To achieve the best results, one must wait, watching what happens next, or else you will be prompted by someone with knowledge of the situation.
 These are all ways to seek.
 God does not use a single method to enlighten people; neither in His words alone does He enlighten you, nor does He always have those around you give you guidance.
 How does God enlighten you about matters outside your expertise, things which you have never come across before?
 He uses certain people, ones who understand the sort of matter at hand.
 You hurry to find them, you get a few pointers from them, then you do the thing according to principles, and God will guide you while you do it.
 Yet you must understand a bit about the professional skills or specialty at hand, and have some concept of it; it is upon this foundation that God will enlighten you as to what you should do.

 Excerpted from God’s Fellowship

 It is important to seek the truth.
 If you seek the truth, what you gain will certainly be truth; if you do not seek the truth, but always speak of human justifications, what you will gain in the end is a misunderstanding of God.
 These are the two paths.
 You constantly call attention to your justifications, saying, “I’ve done work and I haven’t done anything bad, and I don’t mind that You haven’t praised me or given me a reward, but You deal with me sternly, and You judge me and refine me.
 Where is God’s love?
-Why haven’t I seen it?”
+Why haven’t I seen it?
+Everyone says God loves people, so how come He loves everyone else except for me?”
 All your resentment comes out.
 Can a person in such a state gain the truth?
-(No.) A problem has arisen in man’s relationship with God, and whenever a problem arises, man does not turn back, nor does he let go of his erroneous thoughts and perspectives, fallacies, or biased ways of thinking, but insist instead on opposing God.
+(No.) A problem has arisen in man’s relationship with God, and whenever a problem arises, man does not turn back, nor does he let go of his erroneous thoughts and perspectives, fallacies, or biased ways of thinking, but insists instead on opposing God.
 This can only result in God’s abandonment of you and your abandonment of God.
 You are full of resentment for God; you deny His sovereignty and condemn it, you are unwilling to submit to it, and you are unwilling to submit to His arrangements.
 More serious still, you will deny that God is right, that He is truth—this is the consequence.
 If you seek the truth, however, you will not only verify that the God you believe in is the truth, the way, the life, and love, but you will also confirm that what God does is right, that He is right to refine people.
 Because man has a corrupt disposition, and all his deeds and behaviors and all that he reveals are hostile to God, he is unworthy of God’s love.
 However, God still has such care and concern for man, and He arranges an environment for man in which to try him and refine him personally, enabling him to undergo change; He allows man, by means of this environment, to be equipped with truth, and to gain the truth.
 God loves man so much, with a love that is so real, and God is nothing but faithful.
 You will feel it.
 If God did not do these things, then none could say how far man would have fallen!
 Man tries to manage his own status, his own fame and fortune, and, in the end, after having done all these things, he wins others to his side and brings them before him—is this not in opposition to God?
 The consequences of continuing on in this way do not bear imagining!
 God does an excellent job, putting a stop to all this in time!
 Though what God does exposes man and judges him, it also saves him.
 This is real love.
 When you have realized this for yourself, will you not then have gained this aspect of the truth?
 When a person has realized this for themselves and reached this understanding, and when they have understood these truths, do they still feel resentment for God?
 No—it is gone, and, with total devotion, having been convinced utterly, they submit to God’s orchestrations and arrangements.
 The next time they face such a situation, they will realize that all God does is correct and what man does is certainly wrong, and that man is rebellious, but does not possess the truth.
 Very quickly, they will settle into submission.
 Those who can achieve this undergo many rounds of refinement to arrive at this point.

 Excerpted from “The Most Important Part of Believing in God Is Putting the Truth Into Practice” in Records of Christ’s Talks

 You should seek God’s will in all things, and you must seek the truth in all things.
 For example: How do you seek the truth in such matters as food, clothing, and personal matters?
 Are there truths to seek in these things?
 Some say, “No matter what, it is good to eat well and to dress well; eating or dressing poorly will cause a person to lose out.”
 Is there truth in this view?
 Is it vital to eat well and dress well in life?
 Absolutely not.
 Put another way, if someone is genuinely able to know God and possess the truth, then in everything that person does, he is bearing testimony to God and satisfying God.
 No matter how awfully such a person eats or dresses, there is still value in his living, and he can gain God’s approval—is that not the most meaningful thing?
 Whatever kinds of clothes a person wears are absolutely not of primary importance; wearing nice clothes does not guarantee that you will be blessed.
 You will still be cursed if you take the wrong path, whereas a person wearing shabby clothes but who has gained the truth will be blessed by God all the same.
 Therefore, there is truth to seek in how you should regard the matters of food and clothing, and there is even more truth to seek in how you should treat performing your duty.
 How you regard God’s commissions is a very serious matter!
 If you cannot complete what God has entrusted to you, then you are not fit to live in His presence and should be punished.
-It is Heaven’s law and earth’s principle for humans to complete whatever commissions God entrusts to them; this is their highest responsibility, just as important as their very lives.
+It is ordained by Heaven and acknowledged by earth that humans should complete whatever commissions God entrusts to them; this is their supreme responsibility, and is just as important as their very lives.
 If you do not take God’s commissions seriously, then you are betraying Him in the most grievous way; in this, you are more lamentable than Judas, and should be cursed.
 People must gain a thorough understanding of how to view what God entrusts to them and, at the very least, must comprehend that the commissions He entrusts to humanity are exaltations and special favors from God; they are most glorious things.
 Everything else can be abandoned; even if one must sacrifice one’s own life, he must still fulfill God’s commission.
 Is there not truth to be sought here?
 Achieving change in your disposition is intimately linked with seeking the truth!
 If you understand the truth of why people live, and of how you should view life, then will your view of life not be changed?
 Even more so, there is truth to be sought here.
 What truths are there in loving God?
 Why must humans love Him?
 What is the significance of loving Him?
 If a person has a clear understanding of the truth of loving God, and can love Him deep down—even if this person holds a little love for God in his heart—then he has a genuine life and is among the most blessed.
 Those who seek the truth in all things progress in life the fastest, and can achieve a transformation of disposition.
 It is precisely those who seek truth in all things whom God loves.
 If a person relies on notions and doctrines or obeys rules in all things, then he will not progress; he will never gain the truth, and sooner or later he will be eliminated, and God most despises this kind of person.